hannes-brt/hebel/docs/getting_started.rst

   tasks and any number of output layers with separate weights for each task.

+* :class:`hebel.models.NeuralNetRegression`: A neural net with a linear regression output layer to model continuous variables.

 The :class:`hebel.models.NeuralNet` model we are using here takes as input the dimensionality of the data, the number of classes, the sizes of the hidden layers, the activation function to use, and whether to use dropout for regularization.
 There are also a few more options such as for L1 or L2 weight regularization, that we don't use here.

+Here, we are using the simpler form of the constructor rather than the extended form that we used in the YAML example.
+Also we are adding a small amount of dropout (20%) to the input layer.

 Training the model
 ------------------